 After researching for a bit I found several interesting options:

-Sparkol.com, Powtoon.com, Wideo.co, Goanimate.com, Muvizu.com.
+VideoScribe, Powtoon.com, Wideo.co, Vyond.com, Muvizu.com, and Biteable.
 Since someone recommended PowToon to me before and I also liked the way they present themselves on their website, I decided to give it a shot.
-Also, with PowToon you don’t need to install anything on your local computer, which is a big advantage in my opinion.
+Also, with PowToon you don’t need to install anything on your local computer, which can be an advantage.

 If you have ever used any video making software before, for example Windows Movie Maker or iMovie, getting the hang of PowToon should be fairly easy.